vishnupriya1091/AWS-Metrics-Dashboard/README.md

 The output folder consists of all the csv files generated based on the user click. pyscripts folder  - has the backend python code to fetch the instance results using boto3 api.
-API - Use http://52.15.80.38/index.php?display=(:text of the parameter in the web page)
+API - Use http://52.15.80.38/index.php?display= <:text of the parameter in the web page>

 Command line usage for python - python get_user_request.py <user_request>